ArasLabs/property-advanced-validation/README.md

   * Note: The OnBeforePromote and OnAfterPromote events can be used to define a standard promote operation for an item regardless of the lifecycle transition selected by the user.
 Both events are triggered BEFORE the standard lifecycle pre/post events are invoked.

-* Also, an "Item Action" (pev_ItemProperty_extValidations) is provided to execute the validations upon user request to get a report of missing or non-conforming property values.
+* Also, an "Item Action" (pav_ItemProperty_advValidations) is provided to execute the validations upon user request to get a report of missing or non-conforming property values.

 * Error messages are template based and support multi-language configurations